7 min read

 The Challenges

 2. Complexity: Intune has thousands of settings.
 Configuring them incorrectly can inadvertently block legitimate business processes.
+A misconfigured policy at a credit union could lock tellers out of their core banking application mid-transaction.

 3. Maintenance: Security isn't "set it and forget it."
 OS versions change, new threats emerge, and policies need regular tuning.